-The end of BioShock 2 always involves Subject Delta dying, though it's his influence on Eleanor that determines how things end up and several of the endings involve her taking his essence so that he live on through her as a Spirit Advisor.
+All endings of BioShock 2 involve Subject Delta dying, though it's his influence on Eleanor that determines how things end up and several of the endings involve her taking his essence so that he live on through her as a Spirit Advisor.

 Call of Duty: Modern Warfare 2 is a doozy.
 Of the four heroes you control, two die, not to mention another character you control for all of five minutes.
 That's three out of five player characters dead by game's end, not to mention multiple NPC squadmates, but that's more Anyone Can Die.